Summer: April to September

 *Includes seniors, students and disabled visitors.
 Disabled visitors are also entitled to free entry for one carer.

 We welcome schools, groups and lecture tours all year by arrangement.

 In our visitor centre you will find information displays, a gift shop, light refreshments and easily accessible facilities.
 Our well-stocked gift shop sells guidebooks and plenty of history-themed pocket money souvenirs.
 We accept payment by card, cheque and cash.

 The new Janus Visitor Centre is named after the Roman god of gateways, who is depicted with two faces – one facing the future, the other the past.
-It’s the building through which visitors are transported from the 21st century into Iron Age Britain.
+It’s the building through which visitors are transported from the 21st century into Prehistoric Britain.
 The Janus centre is also a showcase of sustainable technologies, including solar panels, a biomass wood-burning boiler and rainwater harvesting.

 Did you know?
 None of our wastewater goes into the sewers – it is all filtered through a reedbed, creating a wetland area.

 In the Janus Visitor Centre we sell hot and cold drinks, light snacks, ice creams and locally produced fudge.
 We have picnic tables with beautiful views if you want to bring your own food, or you could eat around the fire in one of our prehistoric houses.

 The toilets (including disabled) are based in the Janus Visitor Centre.
 There is also a baby-changing area in the disabled toilet.
 Our toilets are eco-friendly, and the waste from the toilets is processed by bacteria living in a Hipaf tank after which the fluid runs into a reed bed.
 Antibacterial gel kills these bacteria, so please do not use this at the farm.
 Please ensure that no wet wipes or sanitary items are put down the toilets.